 A Brief Selection of Interesting Mathematically-Connected 3D Printing Links

-Laura Taalman's MakerHome blog -- A mathematics professor creates a 3D print every day for a year.
+Laura Taalman's MakerHome blog -- A mathematics professor created a 3D print every day for a year.

 Using "2.5D pyramids" (by Richard Zhang)